lcyvin/warped-world-rpg/src/game_prep/intro.md

 # Preparing Your Game

-Roleplaying games involve a lot of improvisation and collaboration, but proper preparation will make this experience much more enjoyable, especially for new GMs.
+Roleplaying games involve a lot of improvisation and collaboration, but proper preparation will make this experience much more enjoyable, especially for new GMs and players.
+Whether a storyline is already planned out or you are plannign to build one from your player's desired experience, a session 0 is a key element of preparation.
-Whether you have a storyline planned out or are building off your players’ desires, a session 0 is key to this prep.
-Before your actual game begins, gather your players and discuss the following:
+Before your actual game begins, gather your players and discuss some or all of the
+following:

 - What setting do we want to play in?
 What is the time period?
 - What tone do we want to set for this game?